EldadHellerman/8086-computer/README.md

  - 8086 board - KiCad project folder.
 Schematics and PCB design.
  - assembler - Custom 8086 assembler.
  - coprocessor - Software for the coprocessor.
+ - companion - Utility to communicate with the coprocessor.